 Preparing a purchase of 27,500 children’s vitamins for transport to Guatemala with a Calgary mission team

 Our mission is to help healthcare facilities in Guatemala increase their medical care capacities by bearing some of the burden of regular and timely procurement of medications and supplies.

 Impact Ministries was our very first partner organization.
 They serve the community of Tac Tic in Alta Verapaz, Guatemala.
 They run an amazing school, church and medical clinic through which they impact the lives of so many Guatemalans.
 As vitamins are difficult to procure within the country, our current work focuses on securing daily vitamins for the children in their school.
 We raise the funds, make the purchases from suppliers in North America and send them down to Guatemala either with mission teams or via a shipping company.

 Adorable students from the Impact Ministries’ School taking daily vitamins donated by HLH!

-At HLH we believe that through unrelenting determination to find our place and do our part, we can make an impact on this grave issue Guatemala faces and be a part of saving lives.
 Our vision is to see medical facilities and healthcare professionals empowered to serve and provide care to their fullest ability, not restricted by a lack of medications.
-We think about every family that has lost a child amid hopelessness due to inadequate medication, about every baby that has suffered unnecessarily and we are driven to never give up.
+We think about every about every patient that has suffered unnecessarily and we are driven to never give up.